liamwalsh1980/Milestone-Project-4/README.md

 #### Developer Aims

 - Create an interesting and easy to use e-commerce website for cycling lovers to visit and make purchases
-- Demonstrate the use of front-end and back-end Web development languages recently learnt with CI.
+- Demonstrate the use of front-end and back-end Web development languages recently learnt with Code Institute.
 - The use of relational databases to store product data and user details to easily update, add and delete when required
 - Successful deployment adding to the developer portfolio
 - To achieve a final grade to contribute towards the Full Stack Web Developer Diploma overall grade